ajmeyghani/dom/README.md

 ## API

-**All methods are chainable except those that terminate.
+**All methods are chainable except those that terminate.** The methods that are not chainable, are denoted with a `*`.

 ### `dom`